RosalindHook/YourSpace_treasurehunt/README.md

 ## Documentation

 22. This simple treasure hunt is hosted on Github Pages and can be accessed by going to rosalindhook.github.io/YourSpace_treasurehunt/

+23. Need to ensure the API key in the script tag is replaced with your own valid API key.
+Also, note that the geolocation feature requires user consent and may not work in some browsers or under certain conditions.